bandungdevcom/bandungdev.com/README.md

 ### Build

-Check if the build is fine:
+Check if the build is fine.
+This als be used to build the app for production.

 ```sh
 pnpm build